 Harrogate to be included in first UK tour for 10 years by classical music sensation

-The Grammy-award winning Scottish classical solo violinist and festival director is to perform at 14 venues across the UK and Ireland this autumn.
+The Grammy-award winning Scottish classical solo violinist and festival director is to perform at 14 venues across the UK this autumn.

 One of the most sought-after violinists of her generation, Benedetti was made an MBE in 2013, received the Queen’s Medal for Music in 2017, and was appointed a CBE two years later.